 I shook my head.
 Surely her prayers helped, I hoped.

-She explained how she realised the way to help Sam with his problem was not to rule over him, but to come alongside.
-Instead of trying to gain control of the situation, she had to let go of her own perspective, and see it from Sam’s point of view.
+She explained how she realized the way to help Sam with his problem was not to rule over him, but to see things from his point of view.
 The unexpected answer to her prayer session was to mentor, to train, to explain and to care.
 To operate with love, empathy and compassion, just like Jesus.
-She finally understood that the tablet was Sam’s precious item, and taking it away only made the him draw up the battle lines!
+She finally understood that the computer was Sam’s precious item, and taking it away only made the him draw up the battle lines!

 Here is what Donna learnt from her battle with Sam: